Using FlexHow does FLEX work?FLEX is a disposable, single use menstrual product that can be worn safely for up to 12 hours.

 We’ve also designed our packaging to make for more convenient carrying and disposal.Is FLEX a contraceptive?No.

 FLEX is not a contraceptive, does not protect you against sexually transmitted infections and should not be used in place of birth control.
-FLEX is safe to wear with condoms and could be worn in conjunction with your preferred method(s) of contraception.How do I cancel my subscription?You can change or cancel your subscription seven days after placing your order to allow for shipping by logging in to your FLEX account here.
+FLEX is safe to wear with condoms and could be worn in conjunction with your preferred method(s) of contraception.How do I cancel my subscription?You can change or cancel your subscription fifteen days after placing your order to allow for shipping by logging in to your FLEX account here.
 (Still need help?
 Contact us at +1 800.931.0882).